exosite/industrial_iot_schema/ota_update_schema.md

 # Over-The-Air (OTA) Update Process Schema

-This document defines the information required to issue (send) and communicate the status of an **Over The Air Update** or OTAU of device software packages.
+This document defines the information required to list, issue (send), and communicate the status of an **Over The Air Update** or OTAU of device software packages.
 This is from the “first mile” perspective of the gateway or smart sensors.
-**OTA** and **OTAU** has become a way of describing a device software update using a network connection.
+**OTA** and **OTAU** is a way of describing a remote device software update using a network connection.

 ### Document Status